 For tenants, one product using UV light allows you to sanitize any number of small items by placing them inside the unit.
 It can disinfect items such as smartphones, keys, toothbrushes, wallets, jewelry, baby pacifiers, etc. They’re inexpensive yet mostly sold out online.

 You may already be using UV light systems in your ventilation system and it is a wise choice.

 EPA approves OXINE as COVID-19 killing chemical but also doesn’t believe chemical fogging by itself is an adequate method of disinfection.
-So that likely include spraying lysol on your key transmission objects and surfaces.
+So that likely includes spraying lysol on your likely transmission objects and surfaces.

-It seems most disinfectant foggers use electrostatic solutions to help the solution bind to spores, viruses and bacteria.
+It seems most Covid 19 disinfection foggers use electrostatic solutions to help the solution bind to spores, viruses and bacteria.
 Chemical foggers face the same drawbacks as UV Light.
 Surfaces need to be cleaned beforehand in order for the chemical to reach all potential virus spores that could be hidden under dirt and grime.

 Automating Your Disinfection Process

 Just like your favorite property management software, building disinfection needs to be automated to some extent.
 These systems can help considerably in addition to proper manual disinfection of high contact objects and surfaces, and touchable nooks and crannies that kids always seem to be able to reach.